The granary building can be seen on the left and the smoke stack on the right.

 A curious tank of some nature is in the back of the boiler house.

-Abandoned equipment inside the boiler house.
+Another view of the tank inside of the boiler house.

 It’s obvious this site has been victim to heavy vandalism judging from the amount of graffiti, empty spray paint cans, broken glass, and other debris.
 I try not to get on my soapbox too much about vandalism at abandoned locations, but if you ever feel inclined to vandalize an abandoned property — JUST DON’T DO IT!
 It ruins it for everyone and diminishes any chances for historic rehabilitation.
 Just don’t.